vesoft-inc/nebula/README.md

 ## Notice of Release

+Test here.
 This repository hosts the source code of Nebula Graph versions before 2.0.0-alpha and after v2.5.x.
 If you are looking to use the versions between v2.0.0 and v2.5.x, please head to [Nebula Graph repo](https://github.com/vesoft-inc/nebula-graph).

 Nebula Graph 1.x is not actively maintained.
 Please move to Nebula Graph 2.x.
 The data format, rpc protocols, clients, etc. are not compatible between Nebula Graph v1.x and v2.x, but we do offer [upgrade guide](https://docs.nebula-graph.io/2.5.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-250/).